Need to be seen soon?

 It’s also a good idea to stretch every day, even if not practicing or competing.
 If your child has suffered a previous injury, they should spend additional time on the injured area.

 “You’re more likely to reinjure that area.
-Strengthening that area in advance can help prevent a recurrence,” Bradley said.
+Strengthening that area in advance can help prevent a recurrence,” Brandi said.

 Don’t push too hard too fast